cjbassi/gmusicchecker/README.md

 If you have 2-factor authentication (which you should :P) then you need to create an app-password [here](myaccount.google.com/apppasswords).

-The script will create a `library.json` file on first run, which it will update with your current library.
-Subsequent runs will check for any removed songs which it will write to `removed_songs.txt` and then update `library.json` again.
+The script will create a `gpm_library.json` file on first run, which it will update with your current library.
+Subsequent runs will check for any removed songs which it will write to `gpm_removed_songs.txt` and then update `gpm_library.json` again.